The-Strategy-Unit/open-source-policy/README.md

-# template-repository
+# open-source-policy

-A template for repositories with standard Strategy Unit files
+A Quarto document containing the open-source policy of [The Strategy Unit](https://www.strategyunitwm.nhs.uk/).